Weather-Induced Mood, Institutional Investors, and Stock Returns

 University of Michigan Dearborn - College of Business

 This study shows that weather-based indicators of mood impact perceptions of mispricing and trading decisions of institutional investors.
-We use survey and disaggregated trade data to show that relatively cloudier days increase perceived overpricing in both individual stocks and the Dow Jones Industrial Index, and increase the selling propensities of institutions.
-We introduce stock-level measures of investor mood, and demonstrate that investor pessimism negatively impacts daily stock returns, mostly among stocks that are costly to arbitrage.
-We also document return comovement among stocks experiencing similar changes in weather-induced mood.
-These findings complement existing studies on the weather effect on stock index returns, and identify an additional channel through which it can manifest.
+Using survey and disaggregated trade data, we show that relatively cloudier days increase perceived overpricing in individual stocks and the Dow Jones Industrial Index, and increase selling propensities of institutions.
+We introduce stock-level measures of investor mood; investor pessimism negatively impacts stock returns, mostly amongst stocks with higher arbitrage costs, and stocks experiencing similar changes in weather-induced mood exhibit return comovement.
+These findings complement existing studies on how weather impacts stock index returns, and identify another channel through which it can manifest.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.